Spookyrumble/hma_js1_ca/README.md

 # Course Assignment JavaSccript 1 by Hans Marius Andreassen.

-I initially had a random coctail generator idea I wanted to make, but the endpoint only had 100 connections before hitting the pay wall, so I started over with this API which I', happy with and gives 3600 connections per hour which should be quite enough.
+I initially had a random coctail generator idea I wanted to make, but the endpoint only had 100 connections before hitting the pay wall, so I started over with this API which I am really happy with and it gives 3600 connections per hour which should be quite enough.

 I drew a little design idea on a piece of paper and jumped to the HTML and CSS build.
-I skipped doing a prototype because I did not have any idea about the end result because of having no experience with JS before starting this semester.
+I skipped doing a prototype because I did not have any idea about the end result because of me not having any experience with JS before starting this semester.
 From having no experience to some idea of how it works I am actually very happy with my result.
-It is simple but it works which I hope is the whole idea :)
+It is simple but it works which I hope is the whole idea for this CA.

 # index.html